lusakasa/saka-actions/README.md

 # Saka Commands

-A library of common browser commands.
+A library of common browser commands for use by Chrome Extensions.
 Powers Saka extensions.

 # Extension Manifest Permissions: